cpollet/jixture/README.md

  * [DbUnit](http://dbunit.sourceforge.net/)-like XML files (but without the DTD);
  * Plain SQL files;
- * Entities instances build from code, Spring context or generated automatically.
+ * Entities instances build from code, Spring context or generated automatically;
- * Excel files (both XLS and XLSX)
+ * Excel files (both XLS and XLSX).

 Is is possible to write you own loader as well to load, for instance, CSV or other formats.